Children in skating program

 • All camps with swimming have been designed to follow pool ratios for children under 8 years old.

-• All camp participants are required to complete a program waiver form.
+• All camp participants are required to complete a Camps and Programs – Participant Information form.

 • Camps with swimming for ages 6Y-12Y have been designed to follow pool ratios for children under 8Y.
 Participants under 8Y are supervised at a ratio of 1:3 and may be asked to wear a lifejacket.
 Participants over 8Y are permitted to swim on their own.